Rawalpindi History

 History of Rawalpindi

 Rawalpindi and its nearby areas came under the old Gandhara civilization.
-There are many Stupas, Buddhist monasteries, and Temples have been found in the area.
+There are many Stupas, Buddhist monasteries, and Temples that have been found in the area.
 The renowned places in Pindi belong to the old civilization as well as the Hindu, Sikh, and Mughal eras.

 Old Hindu Temple in Raja Bazar